kimjoar/writings/alpha/testing-js.md

 So just apply the same reasons you apply when convincing yourself that testing your Java code is the right thing to do.

+You should treat JavaScript as a real language.

 It's not some magic potion
 --------------------------